aditya-vardhan/songs/red.md

-It seem to make sense When Brother Santo Said O
+It seemed to make sense When Brother Santo?
+Said O

 One more runbeenough

-Gonna be enough
+Gonna be enough!

 Money for everything...
-Silver toed boots And...
+Silver toed boots And

-Karosene aha
+Karosene aua

-Come lay by my side Right here
+Come and lay by my side Right here